EricWash17/Predicting-Pass-Plays/README.md

 # Predicting-Pass-Plays
 Knowing when an opponent will run or pass can dramatically alter how a team plays defense.
 Using ESPN API play-by-play college football data collected by Reddit users, I implemented a XGBoost classification model to predict passing plays.
-I trained and validated using the 2014-2016 seasons, and tested the model on 2017 season data.
+I trained and validated the model using the 2014-2016 seasons, and tested it on 2017 season data.
 The model achieved 70% accuracy.

 # Model variables include: